 Captain Leland Stottlemeyer: It expired at Noon! [the image changes to one of Stottlemeyer pointing at the Campanile clock tower, which clearly shows 12:05 PM]

 Captain Leland Stottlemeyer: Like I said, it expired at Noon.

-Right before that, between Monk and Natalie: Monk is pointing out Kyle Brooks to Natalie and telling her that he is sure Kyle's up to something, but Natalie has no idea what it may be.
+Right before that, between Monk and Natalie: Monk is pointing out Kyle Brooks to Natalie and telling her that he is sure Kyle's up to something, but Natalie is exasperated by Monk's inability to stop thinking about Kyle.
 At that point, a college photo of Monk and Trudy sitting on a campus bench shows up in the slideshow, and Natalie is the only one who gives any sort of applause to Monk appearing in the photo.
 Capped by a woman at the table next to them recognizing Trudy, but struggling to remember Monk's first name even despite Natalie tapping her shoulder and pointing the present-day Monk out to her.